 Mid-Missouri Sporting Event Schedule Changes

-COLUMBIA -- Due to inclement weather in Mid-Missouri, the following sporting events have been moved from their originally scheduled dates or cancelled.
+COLUMBIA -- Due to possible inclement weather in Mid-Missouri, the following sporting events have been moved from their originally scheduled dates or canceled.

-- The No. 6-ranked Mizzou Softball program will now play a doubleheader at Missouri State on April 3, adding a game after the previously scheduled single contest between the two schools.
-The two games at the Bears' Killian Stadium are scheduled to start at 5 p.m. and 7 p.m., respectively.
-Mizzou and Missouri State had been previously scheduled to meet at the All-Missouri Cancer Awareness Classic (March 1-3) in Cape Girardeau before weather forced the event's cancellation.

-- The Mizzou baseball home opener vs. Eastern Michigan, scheduled for 4 p.m.
-Tuesday afternoon has been postponed until Wednesday due to forecasted cold temperatures and wind chills in the Mid-Missouri area.
-The Tigers will now play a doubleheader with the Eagles beginning at 1 p.m.
-Wednesday at Taylor Stadium.
-Each game will be just seven innings.

-- The Missouri Valley College baseball game at Missouri Baptist University scheduled for Tuesday afternoon has been postponed until Thursday.
+- The Missouri Valley College baseball doubleheader with Hannibal-LaGrange University scheduled for Tuesday in Marshall has been canceled.

-- The MVC golf team will not participate in the Swede Spring Invite in McPherson, Kansas.
+- The Lincoln baseball doubleheader scheduled with Central Missouri for Wednesday has been moved to Tuesday at noon.

 More News